sbillaudelle/sbillaudelle.github.io/_posts/2015-02-20-matplotlib-with-style.md

 For printing purposes, I primarily use fonts from the amazing open fonts project [Linux Libertine](http://www.linuxlibertine.org/).
 This of course is debatable -- especially for on-screen viewing.
 For presentations, I mostly switch to Mozilla's [Fira Sans](https://www.mozilla.org/en-US/styleguide/products/firefox-os/typeface/).

 Caveat: the `pgf` backend does not support `plt.show()` to show a live version of the plot.
 I simply work around this issue by writing the output to a file.
+Alternatively, you can set a different backend programmatically using

+{% highlight python %}
+matplotlib.use('GtkAgg') # or any other backend
+{% endhighlight %}

 ### Color Scheme